jtablesaw/tablesaw/docs/gettingstarted.md

 > **Key point**: Tables are usually split based on columns, but the columns can be calculated on the fly

+See the documentation on [Summarizing](https://jtablesaw.github.io/tablesaw/userguide/reducing) data, and the classes in the [aggregate package](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/aggregate/package-summary.html) for more detail.

 ##### Cross-Tabulations (AKA contingency tables)

 If you're only interested in how the frequently observations appear in different categories, you can use cross-tabulations.
 In the example below we show the table percents, but you can also get row and column percents and raw counts.